Asymptotics of Solutions to Silent Wave Equations: Introduction

-If we take $p_1 \leq p_2 \leq p_3$, there are two possibilities.
+lead to two possibilities.
 Either $p_3 < 1$, or $p_3 = 1$.
 The latter forces $p_1 = p_2 = 0$ and the spacetime is actually flat.
 Here we focus on the non-flat Kasner spacetimes, so we assume $p_3 < 1$.
-The source free Maxwell's equations are
+In accordance with the comments made in connection to Definition~\ref{canonical}, in order to study the behavior as $t \to 0$, we are led to consider the time coordinate $\tau = -\ln t$, and the conformally rescaled metric